 Track driver and delivery locations in real time

 The inbuilt map within the on-demand delivery solution can help you set up as many deliveries as possible within a matter of seconds.
 It lets you track the exact location and time of your delivery in real time.
 You can even share the tracking link with customers to let them follow their delivery package or driver live on the map.

 Previously, the on-demand services required pre-planned delivery schedules, limited to a certain number of delivery zones.
 But with modernized and well-integrated on-demand mobile solutions, it is possible to tap into wider delivery networks while expanding your user reach beyond neighborhoods and across nations.

 The on-demand economy is getting larger year-by-year.
 It’s an opportunity too big to miss for any business looking to capitalize on this niche.
 By leveraging the powerful on-demand delivery or dispatch solutions you can power your existing business model or build a new one around it.

-In fact, on-demand delivery and dispatch solution like YDelivery is helping enterprises embrace the on-demand shift and transform their delivery systems to stay in front of the competitive customer edge.
+In fact, on-demand delivery and dispatch solution like YelowXpress is helping enterprises embrace the on-demand shift and transform their delivery systems to stay in front of the competitive customer edge.

-You can create your own on-demand service on top of YDelivery platform, leverage it to supplement your existing delivery drivers, run YDelivery powered on-demand transportation service or simply move your inventories from one location to another.
-All in all, you can ensure an easily accessible, user-friendly, and secure on-demand delivery app that presents abundant opportunities for those want to tap into the on-demand economy.
+You can create your own on-demand service on top of YelowXpress platform, leverage it to supplement your existing delivery drivers, run YelowXpress powered on-demand transportation service, or simply move your inventories from one location to another.
+All in all, you can ensure an easily accessible, user-friendly, and secure on-demand delivery app that presents abundant opportunities for those who want to tap into the on-demand economy.